 It is intended that in the future, a constant stream of water will flow over the big black lingam , which will eventually be diverted into the canal through a stainless steel gutter in the garden.
-In order to catch the water that flows from the spout of the panipitha on, I thought of a spiral shape, with a nod to the work of Viktor Schauberger, who kept stressing the importance of the vortex when dealing with water.
+In order to catch the water that flows from the spout of the panipitha on, I thought of a spiral shape, with a nod to the work of Viktor Schauberger, which is always the importance of the vortex benadrukt.
 This way, a religious object will get an alternative scientific touch as well.

 I still had a piece of granite lying around, that came from the block from which I have cut the spout of the lingam.
 After I had first made a model in PIR foam, to see if it worked as I had thought, I then created a template, traced it on the stone and carved the thing in granite.